jlanssie/ren-stack/README.md

 ### 7. Start Node service

 ## Improvements

 Possible improvements inculde

 - a CMS interface to save data to a database and server.js file interaction with this database to generate templates, stored in Redis.

-## Bugs and Issues

-Have a bug or an issue with this website?
-Leave a comment on Github.

-## Creator

-This website was created by and is maintained by **Jeremy Lanssiers**.

-## Copyright and License

-Copyright 2018 Jeremy Lanssiers.
-Code released under the Github license.